 As individuals, it is difficult to participate in IPOs and the potential initial price jump.
 Most IPOs are allocated to institutional investors while the proceeds from IPOs offer liquidity to family offices, institutions and other super-wealthy individuals who invested in them.
 Less wealthy individuals don’t often get to participate in the initial funding of a startup.
 Where individuals end up participating is after the company goes public.
 Once a new venture goes public, it is added to stock market indices, and are held by index funds and ETFs.
 The initial investors are still the ones gaining most of the profit, while individuals through passive investments have exposure to these new public companies that are still trying to figure out how to make money.

 Ideas for making IPOs beneficial for everyone

 David points out that not all venture capital firms are bad.
 Startups inspire innovation and growth in many marketable areas.
-Their patterning is quite cyclical, allowing for greater foresight into how they will behave.
 They are actually self-regulating in many respects.
 If the expectations of the investors are consistently not met, then fewer investors will be willing to participate in the first place.

 - [0:19] What are IPOs?